Attractions In And Around Shepherdstown, WV

 Skin Care, Facials and Waxing:

-Off Mane Salon on Princess Street in Shepherdstown does manicures, pedicures, ear candling and waxing.
-Visit the website or call them directly for more info.
+Off Mane Street at 109 S. Princess Street in Shepherdstown does manicures, pedicures, ear candling and waxing.
+Visit the website or call them directly, 304-876-6060, for more information.

 Serenity Day Spa offers a full array of spa services and is located in Martinsburg, a 15-minute drive from the inn.
 Visit their website or call them directly (304-263-4200) for more info.